SG-Eddin/Technical-Documentation-Best-Practices/EndUser-Documentation/Proposals.md

 ## Proposal Template

 1. **Planning:**
- - Sketch your problem or point of improvement. > (*what problem you want to solve? what could be improved?)*
+ - Sketch your problem or point of improvement.
+   > (*what problem you want to solve? what could be improved?)*
  - Sketch your proposed solution.
    > *Example*: the "project" will:
-   > 1. Upgrade the system
+   > - Upgrade the system
-   > 2. Increase the bandwidth
+   > - Increase the bandwidth

  - Define your reader.
+   > *Knowing who your reader is, helps you in persuasively appeal to them, using their concepts and language.*)

 2. **Writing:**
  - Draft the problem your idea will solve.
  - Include who the proposal will affect.
+   > *People reading your proposal will be looking for an idea of how important your project is.*
+   > *Example: Customer support, technical support, and all customer-facing staff.*

  - Draft the proposed solution to the problem.
+   > *Summarize your solution in a one paragraph summary.*

  - Include a step-by-step process for solving the problem.
+   > *Break down the solution summary into steps to make your reader know what needs to be executed.*

  - Identify and describe necessary personnel.
+   > *If your proposal is approved, who will be responsible of implementing it.
+Does it require the expertise of an existing employee?*

  - Reiterate the main argument and proposal purpose.
+   > *Before moving to the costs section, make sure to repeat why you are proposing this project and what positive effects it will achieve.*

  - State the costs.
+   > *Break down and summarize the costs needed for the implementation of the project.*

  - State the benefits.

  3. **Pre-release:**